dambrisco/drawer/README.md

 # drawer
-This is an rather simplistic implementation of an Android drawer widget which provides a handle.
+This is a rather simplistic implementation of an Android drawer widget which provides a handle.

 It supports click, drag, and fling actions out of the box.